timsort/cpp-TimSort/README.md

 * Clang 6
 * MSVC 2017

 It should also work with more recent compilers, and most likely with some older compilers too.
-We used to guarantee support as far back as Clang 3.8, but the new continuous integration environment doesn't go that far.
+We used to guarantee support as far back as Clang 3.8, but the new continuous integration environment doesn't go that far back.

 The library can be installed on the system via CMake with the following commands: